baamenabar/cv/cv.md

 ## Summary

-Graphic Designer by profession, web developer by choice.
+Graphic Designer by profession, web developer by choice, self employed most of my career.

 Working the web as a generalist, focusing on the problems that need solving, always trying to integrate new technologies or new approaches into projects.
 Huge fan of the 80/20 principle, specially when time is scarce.

 A veteran ActionScript orphan, now in love with front–end technologies, semantics and progressive enhancement.
 Down to earth seasoned project manager.
+Expert in developing custom code to perfectly fit the problems of my clients.

 Doing the most varied client work since 2004, always elbow to elbow with designers.
-From UX to server–side optimization, a wide view of problems usually let's me find solutions where they are most effective.
+From UX to server–side optimization, a wide view of problems usually lets me find solutions where they are most effective.

 ## Skills